Phoenixgreen763/Card-Chasers/README.md

 ## User Stories

 * User - A
+    * User A is a young child, and is using the site for a learning game
+    * This will help develop cognitive ability and test their memory
+    * It is also a fun experience for them to play

 * User - B
+    * User B is a teenager, they are using the site for fun
+    * This user decides to pick the hard mode to test themselves
+    * The user is kept engaged with the randomisation of the images being displayed

 * User - C
+    * This user is the site developer, using the site for testing and fun
+    * They are using the website as it is something they themselves enjoy and find engaging to interact with

 ## Testing

+The testing done on the project consisted of automated validator testing to discover any errors in the code, and also manual user testing to find potential bugs.
+The decision was made not to build using tests as it was not deemed necessary, for such a game user testing seemed much more valuable.

+## Manual Testing

+* The site was tested by multiple freinds and family
+* Everyone found the design to be visually appealing and readable
+* Everyone found the game engaging and fun with the interactive nature of the game
+* The site has been tested on numerous browsers, such as chrome, opera gx, and safari
+    * Some outdated versions of safari may not load images, however, this was discovered on an old macbook, with an older version of safari running

 ## Validator Testing